flavienbwk/gRPC-multiprocessing-streaming/README.md

-# gRPC multiprocessing with streams
+# gRPC multiprocessing with streaming

 This repo is a boilerplate showing how you can use multiprocessing with gRPC with streaming capabilities in Python